aghoshpro/OntoRaster/README.md

 - `munich_dist105` <img src="diagrams/dist105.PNG">

-- Another demo at this branch [`ontoraster/PaperRuleML'24`](https://github.com/aghoshpro/OntoRaster/tree/ontoraster/Paper%40RuleML'24) posses municipalities of Sweden, Bavaria (Germany), and South Tyrol (Italy) as **Areas of Interest (AOI)** which comprises approx **500** distinct regions with varying geometry features i.e., enclaves, islands with other attributes.
+- This demo also posses municipalities of Sweden, Bavaria (Germany), and South Tyrol (Italy) as **Area of Interests (AOIs)** which comprises approx **500** distinct regions with varying geometry features i.e., enclaves, islands with other attributes.
 For instance, the table for Sweden is as follows,

   - `region_sweden` <img src="diagrams/region_sweden.png">

   - Same goes for `region_bavaria` and `region_south_tyrol`.

-- **Ideally any user-specific vector data of any AOI will work by adding relevant mappings**.
+Check this branch [`ontoraster/PaperRuleML'24`](https://github.com/aghoshpro/OntoRaster/tree/ontoraster/Paper%40RuleML'24) for more info.

 ---